What are the impacts of Nitrogen Pollution?

 *This changing nature of the chemical makes it difficult to track.
 To tackle the problem of nitrogen pollution it is necessary to report among other measures, suggests limiting the use of nitrogen in agriculture and industries, detailed monitoring and reporting its effects and policies to regulate it at the national level.

-Nitrogen is an essential building block for amino acids, proteins and DNA.
+Nitrogen is an essential building block for amino acids, proteins, and DNA.
 The growth of plants depends upon it.
 Animals and people get it from eating plants or other animals.
 As we know that all the nutrients in our food originally come from the soil.
 To make crops healthy with full of nutrients it is necessary for the farmers to make soil healthy and for this farmers use nutrients like nitrogen, phosphorous, calcium and potassium.
 These nutrients allow plants to grow.
-But if nutrients level is too low then the plant cannot function properly.
+But if the nutrients level is too low then the plant cannot function properly.
 After harvesting the crop for human consumption, it is necessary to re-fill the nutrients into the soil.
 Nutrients can be added from a variety of sources like organic matter, chemical fertilizers and even by some plants.
-In this way fertility of the soil is maintained and farmer continue to grow nutritious crops and healthy crops.
+In this way fertility of the soil is maintained and farmer continues to grow nutritious crops and healthy crops.

 Facts about Nitrogen